Great Coastal Railway Journeys

-Great Coastal Railway Journeys is a BBC documentary series produced by Naked and presented by Michael Portillo, a former Conservative MP and Minister of State for Transport.
+Great Coastal Railway Journeys is a BBC documentary series produced by Naked West and presented by Michael Portillo, a former Conservative MP and Minister of State for Transport.

-Following the format of Great British Railway Journeys and related series with Portillo as presenter, each episode features a coastal railway journey through England, Scotland, Wales or Ireland.
+Following the format of Great British Railway Journeys and related series with Portillo as presenter, each episode of this series features a coastal railway journey through England, Scotland, Wales or Ireland.
+Series 1 was first broadcast on BBC Two in January–February 2022, series 2 in May–June 2023, and series 3 in April–May 2024.

-The first two series were filmed back to back in Summer and Autumn 2021.
-Series 1 aired on BBC Two in January and February 2022.
-Series 2 will air soon.